farcaster-project/RFCs/architecture.md

 The Daemon MUST create a constrained runtime environment for executing the protocol, that only permits valid protocol transitions at all times.
 To achieve that a petrinet model of the protocol may be used to create a runtime environment that executes the user's respective role in the protocol, by only authorizing firing valid enabled protocol transitions.

+### Inter-daemon communication
+The Daemon has a bidirectional communication channel with the swap counterparty's daemon.
+This inter-daemon communication is used to pass signed messages in the correct order between the swap counterparties, such as the messages needed for:
+- agreeing on the global swap parameters,
+- safe initialization,
+- and safe protocol execution during swap period itself.

+### Client-Daemon communication
+1. Client fires one of the enabled transitions, by sending a valid Client Instruction message to the Daemon
+2. Daemon consumes Client Instruction message
+3. Daemon executes Client's instruction
+4. Daemon's internal Swap state MAY be modified by instruction execution
+5. if the Swap State was modified, Daemon MUST update Client by sending an Enabled Transitions message to the Client about the new enabled protocol transitions Client MAY next fire
+6. Client then MAY fire any of the new enabled protocol transition and progress on the protocol execution (back to step 1)

+A valid Client Instruction message fires an enabled protocol transition in the Daemon

+### Blockchain communication: Syncer-Daemon communication
+A Daemon does not interact with a blockchain fullnode directly.
+A

+A Syncer handles 'job' requests from a Daemon and MAY produce a set of 'events' according to the type of 'job' it receives.

+## Recovery from saved state between components
+### Inter-daemon
+Daemon to Daemon communication MUST have a mechanism to reconnect and safely and gracefully recover from the latest saved state.
+This is the most critical recovery of the protocol as recovering to the wrong state MAY permit counter-party to steal funds.

+### Client-Daemon
+Similarly, both Daemon and Client MUST implement mechanisms to restablish their connection and safely recover from a previously saved state.

+### Syncer-Daemon
+Again, Daemon MUST implement mechanisms to reconnect to Syncer and safely recover from its previously saved state and from the extra information received from Syncer that occured while Daemon was disconnected.

 ## Syncer
 A syncer is specific to a blockchain and can handle a list of 'jobs' directly related to that blockchain.
 Those 'jobs' will be completed in different manners depending on the blockchain type.